PuntoPagos/documentacion/readme-english.md

 ![Diagrama de llamadas](https://raw.githubusercontent.com/PuntoPagos/documentacion/master/img/flujo-llamadas.png "Diagrama de llamadas")

-All the information must be transmited encrypted with an SSL certifícate under the https protocol.
-In case the commerce shop does not have a digital certifícate, they will need to request the documentation manual using public keys.
+All the information must be transmited encrypted with an SSL certificate under the https protocol.
+In case the commerce shop does not have a digital certificate, they will need to request the documentation manual using public keys.
 Every request made to the web service, should be signed to ensure the integrity and the authenticity of the request.